valberg/django-view-utils/README.md

 -----

-**django-view-utils** aims to be a collection of useful utilities for Django views.
+**django-view-utils** aims to be a collection of (opinionated) useful utilities for Django views.
 Mainly function based views.

 ## Features